-At present, the Company has five technology platforms in its portfolio under development (each within its own subsidiary):
+At present, the Company has five technologies in its portfolio under development (each within its own subsidiary):

-• AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract;

-• MetaBlok TM -a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases;

-• Arch Inflammation - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation.

-• Borg: Peptide-solid surface interface - binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and

-• MetaMx ${\text{TM}}$ - proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+- MetaBlok TM (also referred to as "LSALT peptide") a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases; - AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, and urinary tract. - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation. - Borg: Peptide-solid surface interface binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and - MetaMx TM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.

-The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
+The Company owns, or has exclusive licensing rights on the intellectual property ("IP") emanating from the programs listed above.